MakerSpaceLeiden/software-systems/README.md

 It consists of four levels of abstraction:

-* Context: The big picture - showing how your system fits into the world around it
+* Context: The highest level view showing your software system in its environment, including the people who use it and the other systems it interacts with.
+This answers the "what" and "why" questions and helps establish scope and boundaries.
-* Containers: The high-level technical building blocks
+* Containers: Zooms into your software system to show the high-level technical building blocks.
+A container represents an application or data store that needs to be running for the overall system to work.
+Examples include web applications, mobile apps, databases, file systems, etc.
 * Components: The logical components within each container
 * Code: The implementation details